 There aren’t many new details about what to expect from season 2 — just enough to tantalize fans and clue us into what might be coming for Stede and Blackbeard.
 Here’s everything we know about season 2 of Our Flag Means Death so far.

-[Ed. note: As one might expect, this post gets into some spoilers for the end of season 1.
+[Ed. note: This post gets into some spoilers for the end of season 1.
 Ye be warned.]

-When will season 2 of Our Flag Means Death air?
+When is season 2 of Our Flag Means Death coming?

-What happens if Our Flag Means Death gets cancelled?
+What is season 2 of Our Flag Means Death about?

 It’s great, the stories are really popping.
 There are like four different stories going on there, which to my mind is like “Eughhh, it’s a lot!”
 But it flows really nicely.
 I think the fun for me in constructing this show is to have moments that are really violent, because pirates are criminals, and moments that are really broad and genuinely laugh-out-loud funny, and then moments where we really just settle in and get to see people feel.
 As long as all those three things are alternating, I’m happy.
 One might take precedence in an episode, but if all three are there, it’s healthy and it’s working.